Colombia's Avianca says survival of the airline is in doubt due to coronavirus crisis

-SAO PAULO (Reuters) - The financial auditors of Colombian airline Avianca Holdings (AVT_p.CN) have concluded that “substantial doubt” exists as to the company’s ability to stay in business due to the coronavirus crisis, the carrier said.
+SAO PAULO (Reuters) - The financial auditors of Colombian airline Avianca Holdings AVT_p.CN have concluded that “substantial doubt” exists as to the company’s ability to stay in business due to the coronavirus crisis, the carrier said.

 The disclosure was made in a securities filing on Thursday with the U.S. Securities and Exchange Commission explaining why Avianca was unable to file its 2019 annual report on time.